RealEstateCore/REC4/Doc/Space/Architecture/Zone/Zone.md

 [Index](../../../Index.md) > [Space](../../Space.md) > [Architecture](../Architecture.md) > [Zone](#)
 # Zone

-A sub-zone within a building defined to support some technology and/or use, e.g., an HVAC zone, a security zone, etc.
+A sub-zone within or outside of a building defined to support some technology and/or use, e.g., an HVAC zone, a parking space, a security zone, etc.

 **Display name:** Zone<br />